 I’ll remain closely connected to Honest, but not in the overbearing role I’ve probably played for 18 years (laughs).
 I will continue to serve as a brand steward to help ensure we stay on course and preserve the Honest Tea voice.
 And I’ll still provide input on formulations, packaging and key strategies, as well as of course on the mission that drives our innovation and growth.
 I’ll also continue to stay close to the key retailers, distributors and suppliers who have helped us build the brand over the years, many of whom are close personal friends.

 In addition, I will play a broader role within VEB to help identify opportunities for growth, particularly leveraging my experiences in the entrepreneurial and natural channel communities.
 We are at an unprecedented moment in the food and beverage industry where new concepts emerge quickly and powerfully – look at coconut water and fresh-pressed juice, two categories that were barely around ten years ago.
 If we are going to continue to be relevant in the future, we need to continue to find, create and invest in these opportunities with the right speed and effectiveness.
-I hope to be a catalyst that provides additional energy to the actions that VEB and Coca-Cola have already put into motion to capture these new opportunities.
+I hope to be a catalyst that provides additional energy to the actions that VEB and

 Will you be dividing your time between Bethesda and California (where Beyond Meat is based)?